 He did a great job in the state of Texas.

-And he said, Yeah, I'll vote for Trump.
+And he said, yeah, I'll vote for Trump.

-I'm gonna vote for the nominee.
+I'm going to vote for the nominee.

 He's supporting Ted Cruz now.

-He hopes Ted Cruz can can win it at second or third ballot at the convention, but he said in the end he'll support.
+He hopes Ted Cruz can win it at a second or third ballot at the convention.

 I hope other people come along that way.

-And I respect his decision who he wants to support, but he said Hillary's just not an option for him.
+And I respect his decision, who he wants to support, but he said Hillary's just not an option for him.

 All right, appreciate it.